Shrine of St. Faustina (Warsaw): Icon

-The Good Friday of April 5, 1985 was the most memorable moment in the history of the church of the 1980s; a first-rate theatrical team led by Andrzej Wajda staged Wieczernik by Ernest Bryll.
-With temperatures slightly above freezing and in the scenery of red-bricked dungeons, densely packed with standing crowd, the play turned into an electrifying experience bordering mysticism.
-The drama was staged 15 times during the next few weeks; video-taped, it made rounds across the country and abroad.
-Another milestone was Niebo nowe i ziemia nowa?, the 1985 exhibition by Marek Rostworowski and designed as "reflection upon disintegration of human image".
-Its impact stemmed from massive scale and a multitude of first-rate artists taking part; The event assumed a somewhat more conservative tone than the earlier avant-garde Bogucki’s undertaking, though like Bogucki, also Rostworowski was overwhelmed by the site and its scenery.
+The Good Friday of April 5, 1985 marked a highwater moment for the church in the 1980s: a first-rate theatrical team led by Andrzej Wajda staged Wieczernik by Ernest Bryll.
+With temperatures slightly above freezing and in the scenery of red-bricked dungeons, densely packed with a standing crowd, the play turned into an electrifying experience that was described as bordering on "mysticism".
+The drama was staged 15 times during the next few weeks.
+Thereafter a video-tape recording made rounds across the country and abroad.
+Another significant milestone was Niebo nowe i ziemia nowa?, the 1985 exhibition by Marek Rostworowski and designed as "reflection upon disintegration of human image".
+Its impact stemmed from massive scale and a multitude of first-rate artists taking part.
+The event assumed a somewhat more conservative tone than the earlier avant-garde Bogucki's undertaking, though like Bogucki, Rostworowski was also overwhelmed by the site and its scenery.

-In the late 1980s art initiatives started to give way to political undertakings.
-The former included Dzwonek Niedzielny, a periodical "spoken journal" animated by the Bratkowski couple, Droga świateł, another huge multi-media event by Bogucki, designed as ecumenical experience already hardly fitting with the Catholic framework, an exhibition of works by disciples of Werner Kautsch and his Kassel school and numerous other events.
+In the late 1980s, art initiatives started to give way to political undertakings.
+The former included Dzwonek Niedzielny, a periodical "spoken journal" animated by the Bratkowski couple; Droga świateł, another huge multi-media event by Bogucki, designed as ecumenical experience already hardly fitting with the Catholic framework; an exhibition of works by disciples of Werner Kautsch and his Kassel school, and numerous other events.
 The latter included a 1987 human rights seminar, organized by the pacifist-green Wolność i Pokój movement and attended by delegates from 16 countries.
-By the end of the decade the church premises started to host leaders of semi-clandestine Solidarity; during one of these meetings in late 1988 they set up Komitet Obywatelski przy Lechu Wałęsie, a body which later served as informal executive of political opposition.
+By the end of the decade, the church premises started to host leaders of semi-clandestine Solidarity; during one of these meetings in late 1988 they set up Komitet Obywatelski przy Lechu Wałęsie, a body which later served as informal executive of political opposition.
 Komitet kept meeting at Żytnia for months to come and later coordinated also the electoral campaign of 1989.
-Student religious study group used to meet regularly in the premises.
+A student religious study group also used to meet regularly in the premises.